kristinriebe/django-provenance/README.md

 mod_wsgi -- wsgi-module for apache2, needed on the server on which the webapp shall be deployed BeautifulSoup -- xml parsing
-logger -- write proper log and error messages
+logger -- write proper log and error messages pyyaml -- for loading data (fixtures) from yaml representation

 ## Testing